-Some alive prawns were assessed for 10 reflexes (0 if absent, 1 if present).
+All alive prawns were assessed for 10 reflexes (0 if absent, 1 if present).

 Analysis Plan and Issues

 Binomial (logistic) regression with random intercept effects.
 We plan to have one random effect for trial x trap.
 There were 21 trials each with 6 traps, so there are 126 levels of the random effect.